ainvaltin/httpsrv/README.md

 - option to shutdown in case of unhandled panic - by default http.Server just logs the panic and carries on but some argue that in case of unhandled panic service should always die and new instance started...
+- Drop the `LogError` parameter and use "wrapping multiple errors" instead (support coming with Go 1.20).